horaciogarza/UdacityCapstoneProject/README.md

 ## Scope the Project and Gather Data

-### The goal of this project is to use the covidf19 database for analytics purposes, using different technologies.
+### The goal of this project is to use the SARS-COV2 AKA COVID19 database for analytics purposes, using different technologies.

+#### What you'll be able to do:
+- Children that have passed away due to COVID-19
+-   Dailycases
+-   People that passed away having different comorbidities
+-   Cases by state
+-   Defunctions by men/women
+- Correlations between different dimensions

 #### Data Source:
-- datos.gob.mx (Mexican data-bank)
+- datos.gob.mx (Mexican data-bank), 10 M 800K rows.
 - datos.nl.gob.mx (Nuevo Leon, data-bank)

 #### Usage of data:
 - Analytics